Preventive Medicine in Humanitarian Emergencies

 10. Appendix

-Information for the case resolution:
+Information for the Case Resolution

 Time of symptom onset and food ingestion by the individuals who developed gastroenteritis